pacs-course/pacs-examples/Examples/src/Odr/README.md

-However, the mechanism of instantiation of function templates (or inline functions) makes it inevitable that instances of template functions with the same arguments are compiled in all the translation units that instantiate/use them, *(thats why function template and inline function definitions must go in the header file).*
+However, the mechanism of instantiation of function templates (or inline functions) makes it inevitable that instances of template functions with the same arguments are compiled in all the translation units that instantiate/use them, *(that's why function template and inline function definitions must go in the header file).*
-Therefore for those object the ODR is relaxed.
+Therefore, for those objects the ODR is relaxed.

 Example: